 This was how the Internet looked back in 2005:

 Lightning need not be unique to Bitcoin.
-Much like how the Bitcoin network can incorporate potentially useful technology that is developed on other blockchains, certain other blockchains can potentially incorporate Lightning-like technology on their stack.
+Much like how the Bitcoin network can incorporate potentially useful technology developed on other blockchains, specific blockchains can incorporate Lightning-like technology on their stack.

-This is because as previously described, Lightning relies on liquidity.
-Liquidity (in the form of a large number of well-funded channels) is one of the key limitations for it to work smoothly.
-When the network was first launched on the Bitcoin network, it wasn’t highly usable.
-There were very few nodes and channels, and it was hard to find a payment route to send payments through, or to get inbound liquidity so that other people can send payments to you.
+This is because, as previously described, Lightning relies on liquidity.
+Liquidity (in the form of many well-funded channels) is one of the key limitations for it to work smoothly.
+When the network was first launched on the Bitcoin network, it could have been more usable.
+There were very few nodes and channels, and finding a payment route to send payments through or to get inbound liquidity so that other people could send payments to you was challenging.
 A lot of payments would fail and need to be re-attempted.
 It was a work in progress, basically in alpha development.

-This is why I consider the Lightning network to be like one of those mile-long freight trains.
-It’s hard to get it started and to accelerate it.
+This is why the Lightning Network is like one of those mile-long freight trains.
+It takes a lot of work to start and accelerate it.
 But once it’s going, its momentum is huge.
-The Lightning network took years of channel building and cautious development to reach a critical mass of liquidity and true usability, and it did so in large part because it was built on Bitcoin which has the biggest combination of liquidity, scale, and decentralization of any cryptocurrency.
+The Lightning Network took years of channel building and cautious development to reach a critical mass of liquidity and true usability.
+It did so largely because it was built on Bitcoin, which has the biggest combination of liquidity, scale, and decentralization of any cryptocurrency.